brandur/mutelight-v2/articles/practical-tmux.md

 ### C-b

-Now there's there a prefix that you have to reach for!
+Now there's a prefix that you have to reach for!
 Fix this in `~/.tmux.conf` by changing it to `C-a`:

 ```
 set-option -g prefix C-a